-On the 2018 6th grade assessments in ELA and math, the average scale score for the Seattle SD was substantially higher than the corresponding average scale scores for Rainier Valley.
+On the 2018 6th grade assessments in ELA and math, the average scale score for the Seattle SD was substantially higher than the corresponding average scale scores for Rainier Valley (Table 14).
 The assessment results are described below.

-- On the 6th grade ELA assessment, the Rainier Valley average scale score (2467.9) was approximately 103 scale score points lower than the corresponding measure for the Seattle SD.
-The mean scores were statistically different with the Seattle SD being higher. - On the math assessment, the mean scores were statistically different with the Seattle SD being higher.
-Rainier Valley posted an average scale score of 2494.9 and Seattle SD an average scale score of 2581.0, a mean difference of approximately 86 scale score points.
+- On the 6th grade ELA assessment, the Rainier Valley average scale score was approximately 103 scale score points lower than the corresponding measure for the Seattle SD.
+The mean scores were different with the Seattle SD being higher. - On the math assessment, the mean scores were different with the Seattle SD being higher.
+There was a mean scale score difference of approximately 86 scale score points.